 The narrative is told from dual perspectives, but from a third person perspective.
 Quite unique, but I liked it.
 It really helped build the characters of Aria and Perry.
 Truth be told, it’s actually Perry that is the most interesting character, who drives the story.
 He’s got all the manly hero attributes - tough, protective, and strong – yet Veronica Rossi managed to make him into one of the nicest guys ever in literature.
 Also, in the beginning he’s not that into Aria at all, but finds her fragile and annoying, with her artificial breeding and her aroma of rot.
 She in turn thinks he’s disgusting.
 It takes a lot of adjustment for them to begin to even see each other as people, rather than a means to an end.

-Find out more about the books and the author Veronica Rossi here: veronicarossi.com/books
+Find out more about the books and the author here: Veronica Rossi

-Amani, an orphan tomboy, has always been “more gunpowder than girl” and know- as the ‘Blue-Eyed Bandit’.
+I adore the main character Amani and what a fierce tomboy she was.
+Known as the ‘Blue-Eyed Bandit’, Amani has always been “more gunpowder than girl”.
 Her whole life, she’s been trying to leave Dustwalk, the unforgiving dead-end dessert town she’s grown up in, without success.
 Until she meets a stranger, Jin, in a sharpshooting competition.
 Taking her chance, she follows him on a dangerous journey through the deserts.

 What’s special in this series is the mythology that Alwyn Hamilton weaves into the tale.
 The story is spiced with fairytale animals, like the ‘Buraqi’, a sand horse that can be turned into a real steed by a girl, ‘Nightmares’ that remains in the sands, coming out only at night to inject humans with venom that infects the mind and body, ‘Skinwalkers’ that shift their form from one victim to another, ‘Djinns’; men made of out of smokeless fir and others.